albar965/albar965.github.io/littlenavmap-faq.md

 Runways are named by the magnetic direction which changes over the years.
 This results in airports renaming their runways from time to time.
 Therefore, mismatches between old airports, be it stock or add-on, can happen.

 It's neither a _Little Navmap_ nor Navigraph issue.
-I's an unavoidable real world issue where simulator scenery or airports are not updated as fast as the real world airports.
+It is an unavoidable real world issue where simulator scenery or airports are not updated as fast as the real world airports.